mcpython4-coding/Documentation/mcpython/client/gui/HoveringItemBox.md

                 self, itemstack: mcpython.common.container.ItemStack.ItemStack, position
                 ):

-            will render the ItemBoxProvider for an given slot
+            Will render the ItemBoxProvider for a given slot
             :param itemstack: the slot to render over
             :param position: the position to render at, or None if calculated from slot